 Keep your immune system tip top

-Buy fresh fruit and veg wherever possible.
+Buy fresh fruit and veg wherever possible this Veganuary.
 Otherwise frozen veg, frozen fruit for smoothies and tinned fruit and veg are a good option.
 Try to use brown or wholemeal versions of bread, pasta, rice, couscous and flour but don’t worry if this isn’t possible right now.

 Fermented foods contain lots of beneficial bacteria which help boost immunity.
 Things like sauerkraut, kimchi, kombucha and water kefir are all really good.
 You can make your own sauerkraut.
 It’s really cheap and easy and it will last for around 6 months if kept in the fridge.

 Many people are worried about getting variety and flavour when using more basic ingredients but having a good supply of dried herbs and spices will ensure that you can create depth of flavour and diversity.